 Maine Coon teeth problems are common.
-However, Maine Coon tooth loss can easily be avoided provided that owners are alert to their cats oral hygiene needs.
+However, Maine Coon tooth loss can easily be avoided provided that owners are alert to their cat’s oral hygiene needs.

 Maine Coon tooth loss commonly occurs when there has been a buildup of plaque over a cat’s teeth.
-It is important therefore that owners brush their Maine Coons teeth on a regular basis, to prevent the buildup of plaque, which subsequently causes tooth decay, or gum disease.
+It is important therefore that owners brush their Maine Coons teeth on a regular basis, to prevent the buildup of plaque, which subsequently causes tooth decay or gum disease.
 Periodontal disease is common in cats, therefore early intervention to fix stage 1 symptoms of halitosis and gingivitis is paramount.

 Maine Coon Tooth Care

 Looking after your Maine Coon kitten’s teeth is more important than you might first think.
 This is particularly true of the Maine Coon cat breed since they are prone to developing the periodontal disease if their teeth are not brushed on a regular basis.

 Yes, your cat might be super clever, but you cannot expect them to brush their teeth themselves, can you?!

 Owners that establish a Maine Coon tooth care routine, therefore, significantly reduce the chance of plaque building up on their cat’s teeth.